 - Select Set up Single Sign-On > SAML.

 - Click the pencil icon for Basic SAML Configuration to edit the settings.

 - Log in to Acunetix 360, and from the main menu, select Settings > Single Sign-On.
-Select the Azure Active Directory tab.
+Select Azure Active Directory from the drop-down list.
 Copy the URL from the SAML 2.0 Service URL field.

 - In Azure Active Directory, paste the URL into the Reply URL field.

 - Select Save.

 - In Azure Active Directory, copy the URL from the Azure AD Identifier field and paste this URL into the IdP Identifier field in Acunetix 360.

 - In Azure Active Directory, copy the URL from the Login URL field and paste this URL into the SAML 2.0 Endpoint field.

 - In Azure Active Directory, download the Certificate (Base64).
 Open the certificate with a text editor.

 - Copy the content of it into the X.509 Certificate field on Acunetix 360.
 (The certificate becomes available once you successfully save the Basic SAML Configuration as described in the 5th, 6th, and 7th steps.)